-Everyday, thousands of tons of garbage ends up in landfills.
-ExcessAccess.org makes finding takers easier in order to put these materials to better use and extend the lives of second hand goods.
+Every day, thousands of tons of garbage ends up in landfills.
+ExcessAccess.org makes it easier to put these materials to better use and extend the lives of second hand goods.

 We also offer intra Excess Access matching within large corporations and government entities (assisting procurement reduction and lowering carbon footprint through in-kind giving programs).

 In 1996, Lisa Gautier, Matter of Trust founder, had been given a new rug and wanted to donate her perfectly good old one.
 She went to a nearby school and gave it to their library for a story-time area.
 When dropping it off, she asked the principal if there was anything else the school needed and Lisa got her first “wish list.”
-She went to nearby businesses and asked friends if they had any of these items and was so surprised that she got 5x as much as she asked for.
+She went to nearby businesses and asked friends if they had any of these items and was so surprised that she got five times as much as she asked for.
 Clearly, there was a missing link between donors and wishers.